 Tebyaniyan, Jahanshad, and Heidarpoor (2020), Karasiński (2020), Aslam, Mohti, and Ferreira (2020) tested the presence of long-term memories in the financial markets.
 Tebyaniyan, Jahanshad, and Heidarpoor (2020) analysed the share prices of companies on the Tehran stock exchange.
 The test results indicate that stock prices have a multifractal property, and have long memories, which implies market inefficiency, in its weak form.
 Karasiński (2020) examined the efficiency of European stock markets; the results show a partial rejection of the random walk hypothesis, noting that, in the long run, the efficiency of European stock markets tends to improve in the post-2008 financial crisis.
-Aslam, Mohti, and Ferreira (2020) assessed how the coronavirus pandemic (Covid-19) affects the memory properties of 8 European stock exchanges, with five-minute data.
-The authors show that the Spanish stock market remains the most efficient, while the least efficient is that of Austria.
+Aslam, Mohti, and Ferreira (2020) assessed how the coronavirus pandemic (Covid-19) affects the memory properties of 8 European stock market remains the most efficient, while the least efficient is that of Austria.
 The Belgium, Italy and Germany markets show 0.5 results.